 (2) In this regulation —

-“repealed access scheme” has the meaning given to that term by Schedule 3 clause 9(3);
+repealed access scheme has the meaning given to that term by Schedule 3 clause 9(3);

-“Schedule 3” means Schedule 3 to the Act;
+Schedule 3 means Schedule 3 to the Act;

-“transitional period” means the period that commences on 1 January 2000 and continues until an Access Arrangement is approved under the Gas Pipelines Access (Western Australia) Law in relation to the privatized DBNGP system.
+transitional period means the period that commences on 1 January 2000 and continues until an Access Arrangement is approved under the Gas Pipelines Access (Western Australia) Law in relation to the privatized DBNGP system.

 [Regulation 3 amended in Gazette 23 June 2000 p.3192.]